openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 technical and community management elements.
 Both dimensions of the role are equally important.

-All, non-deprecated, components of the Open edX project must have one or more named maintainers.
+All non-deprecated components of the Open edX project must have one or more named maintainers.
 When no such maintainers exists, this will be considered an urgent problem to solve.